k2datascience/ds-foundations/content/2-gathering-data.md

 #### Beautiful Soup Documentation

 Beautiful Soup is the web scraping Python library that you will use during the bootcamp.
-Please go through its [official documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc).
+Please go through the [quick start guide and and venture futher into the documentaion](https://www.crummy.com/software/BeautifulSoup/bs4/doc).

 ---